fieldtrip/website/workshop/natmeg/preprocessing.md

 {% include image src="/assets/img/workshop/natmeg/preprocessing/natmeg_erp2.png" width="650" %}

-_Figure: The event related potentials plotted for three conditions for channel EEG020 using ft_singleplotER_
+_Figure: The event-related potentials plotted for three conditions for channel EEG020 using ft_singleplotER_

 {% include image src="/assets/img/workshop/natmeg/preprocessing/natmeg_erf2.png" width="650" %}

-_Figure: The event related fields plotted for three conditions for channel MEG0211 using ft_singleplotER_
+_Figure: The event-related fields plotted for three conditions for channel MEG0211 using ft_singleplotER_

 {% include markup/info %}
 Compare this plot to the single-channel ERFs obtained from the magnetometer data (see Figure 9).
 Can you identify similar components?